njeanne/trajectories_contacts/README.md

 - a YAML file of the parameters used for this analysis and the hydrogen bonds found.
 This file will be used for the script that creates the plots and can also be used to resume the analysis with new trajectory files to continue the molecular dynamic analysis.
-- a CSV file of the contacts with the selected frames median's distances.
+- a CSV file of the hydrogen bonds with the selected frames median's distances.